Robert Stirling Newall: Life and work

 Newall was a keen astronomer, and he commissioned Thomas Cooke to build a telescope for his private observatory at Ferndene, his Gateshead residence, which came to be known as the Newall Telescope.
 For many years, the 25 inch refracting telescope was the largest in the world, and it was given to the Cambridge Observatory after his death in 1889.
 By the end of the 1950s, the telescope had fallen into disuse, and in 1958 it was donated to the National Observatory of Athens and it was placed at the Penteli Astronomical Station, just north of the city of Athens.

-He was elected a fellow of the Royal Astronomical Society in 1864, of the Royal Society in 1875, and became in 1879 a member of the Institute of Mechanical Engineers.
-He was decorated with the order of the Rose of Brazil in 1872, and an honorary degree was conferred upon him in 1887 by the University of Durham.
-Newall married, on 14 February 1849, Mary Pattinson, youngest daughter of Hugh Lee Pattinson FRS, with whom he fathered four sons and one daughter.
-He is the father of Hugh Newall FRS.
+He was elected a fellow of the Royal Astronomical Society in 1864, of the Royal Society in 1875, and became a member of the Institute of Mechanical Engineers in 1879, and received an honorary degree from the University of Durham in 1887.
+He received the Order of the Rose of Brazil in 1872.
 Newall died at his home, Ferndene, on 21 April 1889.

+Marriage and Issue

+Newall married, on 14 February 1849, Mary Pattinson, who was the youngest daughter of Hugh Lee Pattinson FRS, with whom he had four sons and one daughter.
+One of their sons was Hugh Newall FRS.

+Their eldest son Arthur Newall married fabric embroiderer Josephine ('Zeffie') Moody (1853 - 1923) (who was the eldest child of Major-General Richard Clement Moody, the founder of British Columbia) at St James's Church, Piccadilly, on 20 July 1883.
+Their eldest son Robert Stanley (1884 - 1987) of Little Cottage Street, Westminster, was an ethnographer of Aboriginal Australia and an archaeologist for the Commissioners of Woods and Forests who made excavations at Stonehenge with Lieutenant-Colonel William Hawley between 1919 and 1926, and was Vice President of Salisbury Museum from 1971.
+Their second son was named Basil (b.
+1885).